Ayoub-Elkhaiari/A-B-Testing-Analysis-Causal-Inference-Landing-Page-Experiment/README.md

-# A/B Testing & Causal Inference — Landing Page Experiment
+# A/B Testing Analysis & Causal Inference — Landing Page Experiment

 > **Can a redesigned landing page increase conversions enough to justify a full launch?**
 > This project answers that question using a rigorous end-to-end experiment analysis combining frequentist hypothesis testing, Bayesian decision analysis, temporal segmentation, and business impact modeling — all presented through an interactive dashboard.